— PROJECT NAME

 Winter 2019 – Spring 2020

-ArtScarf is a fictional e-commerce website that allows people to design their own custom-made scarves online, choose their preferred material/size and even electronically upload their own design.
-It strives to empower consumers to express their creativity and individual sense of style.
+I came up with ArtScarf, a e-commerce site where people can customize and shop scarves online, pick their preferred material/size and electronically upload their own design.
+It strives to empower consumers to express their creativity and personal style.

 GETTING VOICES WITH A RESEARCH SURVEY

-I created and distributed a free 14-question Google Forms survey over LinkedIn that 45 people took.
-It asked questions relating to a person's age, scarf shopping behavior, sense of style, and what motivates them to shop for a scarf.
-To view the survey, click this link.
+I created and distributed a free Google Forms survey over LinkedIn that 45 people took.
+It asked questions about a person's age, scarf shopping behavior/motivations, personal style, and more.

 Some of the key findings (below) I found were that most people were female, they own just 1-3 scarves, were aged 26-35, and there was not a clear preference between scarf shopping online or in-store.